rDock/2006.2

 mandatory.
 You should choose one of the mapping algorithms shown below.
 All

-mapping parameters should be defined in SECTION MAPPER
+mapping parameters should be defined in SECTION MAPPER.

 Table 8.4.
 Two sphere site mapping parameters